Skip to main content

 That is a different product.

-It is not a list of picks.
+It is not a list of plays.

 It is a decision system.